blkops/Reading-and-Context-on-Race/readings.md

-Here's a space to compile a list of readings for education on race issues of ALL SORTS.
-Feel free to add any texts or categories that need to be here!
+**Here's a space to compile a list of readings for education on race issues of ALL SORTS.
+Feel free to add any texts or categories that need to be here!**

-**Historical Context of Racial Oppression (in the USA)** -Lynch, Willie                The Making of a Slave (PDF) -Blackmon, Douglas A.            Slavery By Another Name -Churchill, Ward                      Agents of Repression: The FBI's Secret Wars Against the -Vander Wall, Jim                    Black Panther Party and the American Indian Movement -DuBois, W.E.B.
-Black Reconstruction -Lott, Eric                                 Love and Theft: Blackface Minstrelsy and the American Working Class -Saxton, Alexander                  The Rise and Fall of the White Republic: Class Politics and
+**Historical Context of Racial Oppression (in the USA)**

+-Lynch, Willie - "The Making of a Slave" (PDF) -Blackmon, Douglas A. - Slavery By Another Name -Churchill, Ward - Agents of Repression: The FBI's Secret Wars Against the -Vander Wall, Jim - Black Panther Party and the American Indian Movement -DuBois, W.E.B. - Black Reconstruction
+-Lott, Eric - Love and Theft: Blackface Minstrelsy and the American Working Class -Saxton, Alexander - The Rise and Fall of the White Republic: Class Politics and

 **Mass Culture in Nineteenth Century America** -Takaki, Ronald                        A Different Mirror: A History of Multicultural America